Collaboration Agreements Guide & Templates

 In this model, industry approaches an RI with a specific problem or innovation need that requires the specialized expertise, resources, or facilities only the RI can provide.

-This is the case where the collaboration could use the contact research approach, where a company will pay a full commercial fee for specified research to be performed using an RI/RPO facilities, and company expects to own all the intellectual property arising from the research.
-There are cases however where terms can allow right for academic research and or publications, or cases of a co-solution where a joint IP ownership is needed.
+This is the case where the collaboration could use the contact research approach, where a company will pay a full commercial fee for specified research to be performed using an RI/RPO facility, and the company expects to own all the intellectual property arising from the research.
+There are cases, however, where terms can allow right for academic research and or publications, or cases of a co-solution where a joint IP ownership is needed.

 Agreement template resources